totemo/NerdLag/README.md

 Commands
 --------
+Note that, unless otherwise noted, plugin settings do not persist across restarts.
+The plugin defaults to a safe, passive state.

 ```/nerdlag event watch (<plugin> | all) [<thresh_nanos>]```
  * Start watching the duration of event handlers for the specified plugin, or all plugins.